dinvincible98/Autonomous_Jackal_Explorer/README.md

 * OpenCV(4.5.1)
 * YOLOv4-tiny
 ### Setup Jackal on ROS Noetic From Scratch
-Please refer to my detailed setup instruction [here](https://github.com/dinvincible98/Jackal_ROS_Noetic_Bringup) and carefully read each commandline.
+Please refer to my detailed setup instruction [here](https://github.com/dinvincible98/Jackal_ROS_Noetic_Bringup) and carefully read each command line.
 To run this project, user need to clone both the bringup repo and this repo.

 #### Note:   After git clone this repo into ws/src, please change the folder name to jackal_slam, then build the package with catkin_make.
 ### Structure of The Project